Kaminyou/PathoOpenGait/backend/algorithms/ALGORITHMS.md

 time (ms), left_y (mm), left_x (mm), left_z (mm), right_y (mm), right_x (mm), right_z (mm),
 ```
 *N* rows represent your record has *N* timeframe.
 A header for this file is not required.
+**Caution:** Please note that the performance would not be guaranteed in this case!